EU referendum: information for students

-Information for current students
+Information for current City students

-- Current students from the EU will continue to have access to UK student loans for the duration of their studies and these arrangements are entirely unchanged.
+Current students from the EU will continue to have access to UK student loans for the duration of their studies and these arrangements are entirely unchanged.

-- We can confirm that current EU students will continue to be charged the same tuition fee as UK students for the duration of their course.
+We can confirm that current EU students will continue to be charged the same tuition fee as UK students for the duration of their course.
 This is the ‘regulated UK fee’ and details are included within our course pages.

-Information for EU students studying in the UK on the Erasmus programme
+Information for EU students studying in the UK on the Erasmus programme:

 - Erasmus students will continue to be eligible for their Erasmus grants and there will be no immediate changes to their immigration status.